pierredfc/rubikart/README.md

 # Rubikart

-Auto detection of colors of a Rubik's cube in C++ using openCV.
+Auto detection of colors on a Rubik's cube in C++ using openCV.